NLnetLabs/krill/README.md

 # Krill

-Krill is an RPKI daemon that is being developed by NLnet Labs.
+Krill is an RPKI daemon that is being developed by NLnet Labs, allowing organisations to run an RPKI Certificate Authority to generate and publish Route Origin Authorisations.

-If you want to know more about the project planning, have a look at the high level [roadmap](https://nlnetlabs.nl/projects/rpki/project-plan/) on our website, or get at a more detailed overview of [milestones](https://github.com/NLnetLabs/krill/milestones?direction=asc&sort=due_date&state=open) here on GitHub.
+If you want to know more about the project planning, please have a look at the high level [roadmap](https://nlnetlabs.nl/projects/rpki/project-plan/) on our website, or get at a more detailed overview of the [milestones](https://github.com/NLnetLabs/krill/milestones?direction=asc&sort=due_date&state=open) here on GitHub.
 If you have any questions, comments or ideas, you are welcome to discuss them